 Key words: semi-natural habitat, beneficial insects, spiders

-Introduction In approximately two or three paragraphs/two pages (double spaced), include a background review of your study, state the measurement techniques, review key pertinent work, cite key references.
-Conclude with the hypothesis involved and/or purpose of the investigation and how it will address deficiencies in existing enology/viticulture knowledge.
+Introduction

 Biological control of vineyard pests represents economic, as well as environmental, value for the competitive wine industry.
 While overall cultural cost is higher (Wheeler, 2009) and production is lower (Döring, 2015), growers who use organic methods (Provost 2016) and emphasize the role of beneficial insects as antagonists of phytophagous pests reduce insecticide material and operations cost, reduce the uptake of herbicide residuals by vines (Bettiga 2013), and may reduce vineyard tractor emissions and ground compaction (Polge de Combret‐Champart 2013) as compared to those using traditional methods.
 Often, organic growers can achieve further leverage up the value chain by commanding higher prices for an “organic” product (Kirby 2018).